oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ### Angular automatically sanitizes values

 Let's say we want to display the comments preserving any safe markup a user enters.
-We already have two malicious comments to start us off on shaky grounds:
+We already have two malicious comments to start us off on shaky ground:
 1. `<a href="javascript:alert(\'Crash Landing on You stinks!\')">Click to win a free prize!</a>`
 2. `<img src=1 onerror="alert('Doh!')"/>`

-And a K-Drama fan adds a new comment with safe markup.
+Then a K-Drama fan adds a new comment with safe markup.

 ```html
 <strong>It's a wonderful drama!
 The best!</strong>